mikelhamer/awesome-cordova-plugins/DEVELOPER.md

 `observable` indicates that this method may call its callbacks multiple times, so `@Cordova` wraps it in an [`Observable`](https://github.com/ionic-team/ionic-native#promises-and-observables) instead of a Promise.

-`callbackOrder` refers to the method signature of the underlying Cordova plugin, and tells Ionic Native which arguments are the callbacks to map to the wrapping Promise or Observable.
+`callbackOrder` refers to the method signature of the underlying Cordova plugin, and tells Awesome Cordova which arguments are the callbacks to map to the wrapping Promise or Observable.
 In this case, the signature is [`watchPosition(success, error, options)`](https://github.com/apache/cordova-plugin-geolocation#navigatorgeolocationwatchposition), so we need to tell `@Cordova` that the callbacks are the first arguments, not the last arguments.
 For rare cases, you can also specify the options `successIndex` and `errorIndex` to indicate where in the argument list the callbacks are located.

 `clearFunction` is used in conjunction with the `observable` option and indicates the function to be called when the Observable is disposed.